 This disgusting Trojan horse program that kidnaps somebody's computer is usually called ransomware.
 Users can easily identify this, because the fake antivirus window is not from a computer program, but is just a browser window.
 Obviously if the user has not installed an antivirus program with the name of the one in that browser window, then it has to be a scam.
 The best way to deal with this is to never ever click on anything on that fake antivirus page, but to close that window immediately and take a note of which website triggered that scam and never go there again.

-This is yet another scam that is so stupid that no rational people should ever fall for it, but indeed there are plenty of fools who do get sucked into it.
+This scam, also known as the "Washy Washy Scam", pops up from time to time, but is so stupid that no rational person should ever fall for it, but indeed there are plenty of fools who do get sucked into it.
 This is how the Anti-Breeze Banknote Scam works, although there are some variations.
 A person emails you to ask for your help with his dilemma.
 He tells you that he has a trunk full of cash that has been painted black or white to keep dishonest people from carting it off, or the alleged money is expired currency that can be resurrected and spent.
 You are the only person in the whole wide Internet email world that he trusts with his story.

 This person says that he needs your cash to purchase the special washing chemical needed to clean this large quantity of bills and make them useable again.
 He claims that he knows where to purchase the chemical and will happily forward onto you their email address, which will just happen to be a free webmail address, not a legitimate chemical company email account.
 Now you are supposed to send your cash to the chemical company via Western Union or MoneyGram to purchase this washing chemical.
 Shipping charges, costs, fees, bribes, expenses, duties all need to be paid by you, in cash via Western Union or MoneyGram.